-I inject quotes to spice up presentations and sprinkle them throughout training events because they can be so instructive if they resonate with adult learners.
+We inject quotes to spice up our presentations and sprinkle them throughout training events because they can be instructive as they resonate with adult learners.

 Here are a few that teach me about living well every day, along the theme of wise women:

 Each person’s life is lived as a series of conversations. – Deborah Tannen, American professor of linguistics at Georgetown University